 Is Ground Soap safe for sensitive skin?

 Yes.
 While we certainly can’t identify the nature of each person’s skin issues and what triggers them, we know the most common culprits.
 Contact dermatitis is almost always caused by an irritant that comes in contact with the skin, and if you think about all the things that you put on it over the course of a day you can get a little closer to finding the culprit.
 If you wash your skin in the morning using some kind of cleanser, then apply moisturizer, and then maybe make-up and a body spray followed by deodorant and perfume, you’ve potentially set the scene for a skin revolt.
 Unless all of those products were squeaky clean you may have a cocktail of chemical irritants in direct contact with your skin all day, every day; and all this even before your evening routine.
 Maybe this doesn’t affect you at all but if you think you have a problem with sensitive skin, the products you use are the first place to look.
 We regularly hear from people that Ground Soap works perfectly on their sensitive skin and using it has improved things, but we’ve never heard from anyone that Ground Soap has irritated their skin.
 All-natural ingredients in proper proportions are the key and we take great care to make sure that all our soaps don’t just work and smell great, but are also balanced and gentle.
-All of our bars have a PH of 9 which is very gentle compared to commercial tallow soap which usually has a PH of 9.5 to 10.
 We’re really proud of Ground Soap and hope that it contributes positively to your overall skin health, even if it's sensitive.